Pussytoes in bloom

-Pussytoes's attractive tiny tomentose narrow leaves remain silver in colour throughout the year.
+Pussytoes's attractive tiny tomentose narrow leaves remain grayish green in colour with hints of silver throughout the year on a plant with an upright spreading habit of growth.
 It has balls of white flowers at the ends of the stems from late spring to early summer, which emerge from distinctive silver flower buds, and which are interesting on close inspection.
-The fruit is not ornamentally significant.

 Pussytoes is an herbaceous evergreen perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should not require much pruning, except when necessary, such as to remove dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.